-A An agreement that the law will enforce. may be concluded in the following ways:
+A contract may be concluded in the following ways:

 - agreement between the parties;